blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 Your GPU or iGPU might work just fine without any special configuration but in many cases they need manual settings.
 AMD/ROCm software stack comes with a limited set of GPU drivers and for newer models you might have to override the chipset version to an older/generic version to get things working.

 Also AMD/ROCm does not "officially" support integrated GPU-s.
 It still does work with most of them just fine but requires special settings.
-One has to configure the `HSA_OVERRIDE_GFX_VERSION` configuration variable.
+One has to configure the `HSA_OVERRIDE_GFX_VERSION` environment variable.
 See the [ROCm bug report](https://github.com/ROCm/ROCm/issues/1743) for context and examples.

 For chipset specific frigate rocm builds this variable is already set automatically.